redeyed-vault/thespian/README.md

 If run with just the bare minimum arguments as shown above, Yari will randomly generate the character's race, subrace, sex, class and path.
 Level will be defaulted to 1 and the background defaults to the default for the chosen class.

-Generated character's will always be saved to the directory *$HOME/Yari*.
+Generated characters will always be saved to the directory *$HOME/Yari*.